This is a promotional recruitment - only permanent and/or probationary County employees are eligible to apply.

 Placer County offers a comprehensive benefits package to employees.
 The following information represents benefits currently available to permanent Placer County employees and may be subject to change.
 Applicants should inquire as to the most current benefit package during hiring interviews or by contacting the Human Resources Department.

-Click here to view Management benefits.
+Click here to view Professional benefits

 For more information regarding the benefits Placer County has to offer please visit Placer County's Human Resources website.

 To supervise a group of probation officers engaged in professional probation work for adults and juveniles in either a field or institutional setting; to review the work of probation staff, evaluate performance and counsel and coach staff; to train and orient new staff; to assist in the development of probation policies and procedures; to provide technical expertise and perform related supervisory duties; and to provide staff assistance to the Probation Manager.

 This is the supervisory level in the Deputy Probation Officer Series.
 Positions in this class are distinguished from the next lower-level class of Senior Deputy Probation Officer - Field and Senior Deputy Probation Officer - Institution by having direct and continuing supervision over probation officers and are distinguished from the next higher class of Probation Manager in that the latter are charged with administrative responsibilities in a major division of the Probation Department.
 Supervising Deputy Probation Officers do not normally carry a caseload or work directly with detainees, but rather focus efforts on the efficient functioning of their assigned unit or units.